Have you considered being a living organ donor?

 About 6,500 living organ donations take place each year, according to the Health Resources & Services Administration.

-“Renal failure is such a common problem that the need for transplantable organs outpaces their availability,” says Dr. Daniel O’Brien, a kidney and liver transplant general surgeon at Advocate Health Care.
+“Renal failure is such a common problem that the need for transplantable organs outpaces their availability,” says Dr. Daniel O’Brien, a general surgeon who performs kidney transplants at Advocate Health Care.
 “This is why living donors are essential in the treatment of kidney disease.”

 “The liver differs from the kidney in that you only have one,” Dr. O’Brien explains.
 “Since it’s a vital organ, the liver cannot be removed in whole.”

-A living donor can donate up to two-thirds of their liver, but only once in their lifetime.
+A living donor can donate up to two-thirds of their liver in their lifetime.

 “The living donor’s remaining liver rapidly re-grows to replace the section that was removed for transplant.
 Likewise, the donated portion of liver will regenerate within the organ recipient during the first few weeks following the transplant,” Dr. O’Brien says.